widged/gb-elm-language/en/intro/03-static type.md

 ### Type inference

-We don't have to explicitly write out the types of our functions and expressions to get things done.
+We don't have to explicitly write out the types of our functions and expressions.
 Elm, like most ML dialects, has type inference.
 The compiler will automatically infer the type of every value in your program.
-If we write a number, we don't have to tell Elm it's a number.
-It can *infer* that on its own.

 ```bash
 $ elm repl